HendrixLyu/zeller/README.md

 npm test
 ```

-This practical code test is for a React front-end application, developed using TypeScript as the programming language, with Mui for CSS styling and styled-components.
+This practical code test is for a React front-end application, developed using TypeScript as the programming language, with Mui and styled-components for CSS styling.
 It employs the Jest testing framework in combination with React Testing Library and the testing library provided by Apollo Client (@apollo/client/testing) for testing React components that interact with GraphQL APIs.